 Part 2 — Compliance with the Carers Charter

-6. Applicable organisations to ensure compliance with the Carers Charter
+6. Applicable organisations to ensure compliance with Carers Charter

 (1) Subject to any other written law, an applicable organisation must take all practicable measures to ensure that the organisation and its officers, employees or agents comply with the Carers Charter in providing a service of that organisation.